Platform:

 Updating the store’s pricing.

-Playtesting all of these additions.
+Scripting and playtesting all of these additions.

 The Lesson